ajfrankman/cs_5701_project_3/README.md

 2. Each tile is assigned neighbors based on the chosen diagonal setting.
 3. The `constrain()` method repeatedly calls `run_min_conflict()` until:
    - all tiles are compatible, or
-   - the loop limit is reached.
+   - the improvement is not observed after some number of loops (default 20).
 4. The resulting map is saved as an image, and the trial statistics are recorded.

 ## Running the Project